 The HIV Interprofessional Education Program is a unique opportunity for health professions students to gain foundational knowledge and skills in interprofessional collaborative practice and HIV care.
-This regional program is coordinated by the MATEC central office at the University of Illinois Chicago, and is being implemented at four universities in the region:
+This regional program is coordinated by the MATEC central office at the University of Illinois Chicago, and is being implemented at several universities in the region.

-At the University of Wisconsin-Madison, a one-credit, elective course, “Interprofessional Collaborative Practice in HIV Care,” is offered through the School of Pharmacy in collaboration with the Midwest AIDS Training and Education Center – Wisconsin, and the Schools of Medicine and Public Health, Nursing, and Social Work.
+At the University of Wisconsin-Madison, a one-credit, elective course, “Interprofessional Collaborative Practice in HIV Care,” is offered in spring semester through the School of Pharmacy with support from the Midwest AIDS Training and Education Center – Wisconsin, and is cross-listed with the Schools of Medicine and Public Health, Nursing, and Social Work.

 Course content covers topics such as: